Writing center: Writing center theory

 Faculty, students, staff, and administrators often viewed writing centers as places for remediation.
 At their best, however, they are places where all students, including the best ones, can get better, a place (according to Karen Head), "that returns to the ideal of a safe space for active debate and discourse about the best ways to communicate in a variety of modes."
 Collaboration in theory and practice is one particular idea of a writing center, although creating collaborative environment is really difficult.
 Collaboration allows tutors to involve students in a dialogue which helps to get in touch with their knowledge and find their unique voices.
 Collaborative environment rejects any kinds of hierarchies in the writing centers, thus allowing to negotiate and set common goals.
 Writing center is an institutional response to the writers' needs to have a good listener and editor, someone who knows how to write and can ask questions about the writing which writers would not ask themselves.

 Variations

 No longer strictly an American phenomenon, writing centers have spread in other world regions as well.
 The European Association for the Teaching of Academic Writing (EATAW) is in part concerned with the study and advancement of writing centers in European universities.
 The International Writing Centers Association offers support for writing centers from around the world, with current regional associations in Europe and proposed associations in the Middle East, South Africa, and the Far East.

 Writing centers are not exclusively a post-secondary phenomenon.
 Some high schools have successfully created writing centers similar to the model in higher education.
 Some writing centers provide services for the non-academic community, such as peer-tutoring for out-of-school writers and workshops on a wide variety of topics.
 Some even have sites off-campus entirely, where they are sometimes identified as community writing centers.

+Writing centers are now being used in the business world.
+Notably, the Philadelphia Federal Reserve added a writing center.